Mohammad-Mirasadollahi/ThinkingSOC/README.md

 The complete ThinkingSOC solution relies on the interaction of three main components:

 1.  **Splunk:** Your Security Information and Event Management (SIEM) platform where security alerts are generated based on search criteria.
-2.  **ThinkingSOC API Server (This Repository):** A FastAPI-based application that acts as the intermediary.
+2.  **ThinkingSOC (This Repository):** A FastAPI-based application that acts as the intermediary.
 It receives alerts from Splunk via a webhook, queues them for processing, interacts with Ollama to get analysis, and stores the results.
 3.  **Ollama:** The self-hosted Large Language Model (LLM) provider.
 It runs the chosen language model (e.g., Llama3, Qwen, Mistral) and performs the actual text analysis based on the prompt and data sent by the ThinkingSOC API Server.